How I wrote ‘I Alone’ by Live’s Ed Kowalczyk

 “I still really love playing I Alone.
 A lot of that is because we’ve allowed the song to change and grow.
 We’ve come up with this whole different middle section.
 It was so wide open, even on the record, that we’ve filled it over time as we were getting better as players and more confident.
 The song is a perfect template for our band.
 You can hear the original thrown-down version made by four 23-year-old guys, which is the famous version from the album, then fast-forward all these years to the mature sophisticated band playing it now and it’s still great.
 It still holds up and we’re still having a lot of fun playing it.
 It never gets boring.”

-The super deluxe anniversary edition of Throwing Copper is out on 19 July.
+The super deluxe anniversary edition of Throwing Copper is out now.
 For all the latest live dates and information, head to freaks4live.com